usamaejaz/jekyll-now/_posts/2018-11-9-starting-us-company-pakistan.md

 ## Physical Address

 Your company will also need a US address.
 For this, there are plenty of services which can give you virtual address in US.
 I chose to go with _Harvard LLC_ as It looked easier to manage everything with one service provider.
-What I really liked was it was not a monthly subscription but a one-time cost.
+What I really liked was I didn't have to use a monthly subscription but a one-time cost.
 I paid \$29 for 6 mail-forwarding credits.

 ## US Phone Number